 Thankfully, there are now some fantastic mattresses built specifically for larger sleepers.
 The Big Fig and Helix PLUS, for example, are two mattresses designed to be durable and support heavier weights.

-This comparison article will go through the construction of both mattresses in detail and highlight the main takeaways consumers should know about before making a decision.
+This Big Fig vs Helix PLUS mattress comparison will go through the construction of both mattresses in detail and highlight the main takeaways consumers should know about before making a decision.

 - Both mattresses are made for heavier people and they are both hybrid mattresses.